Blessedfriday007/Zuri-HNG-Project/README.md

-# Python-for-everyone
+# Python-for-everybody

-question and solution exercises
+exercises and solutions